ZHaskell/docs/Z-IO/Network.md

 # Client and server

-Network is all about sending and receiving data, using Z-IO's network is straightforward:
+The Network is all about sending and receiving data.
+Using Z-IO's Network is straightforward:

 ```haskell
 import Z.IO